uoregon-libraries/newspaper-curation-app/hugo/content/setup/services.md

 ## Overview

-NCA has two key services which you'll have to run, in addition to the rest of the external services (such as an IIIF server, MySQL / MariaDB, and Apach)
+NCA has two key services which you'll have to run, in addition to the rest of the external services (such as a IIIF server, MySQL / MariaDB, and Apach)

 If you're doing a manual installation rather than container-based, you are strongly advised to look at the docker files - they make it clear precisely how